-I’ve always loved the outdoors and had avid interest in farming.
-Leaving school I gained a trade certificate in farming.
-As a kid we also spent a fair amount of time hunting and trapping possums, so I decided to trap possums full time in the Te Uruwera National park where a block became available.
-This was a great life living off the land as much as possible.
-This leads to a job with the Department of Conservation, which entailed culling goats in the Raukumara Ranges out the back of Opotiki.
+I’ve always loved the outdoors and had an avid interest in farming.
+Leaving school I gained a trade certificate in farming and as a kid we spent a fair amount of time hunting and trapping possums, so I decided to trap possums full time in the Te Urewera National Park where a block became available.
+This was a great life living off the land as much as possible and it lead to a job with the Department of Conservation, which entailed culling goats in the Raukumara Ranges out the back of Opotiki.
 This was a wonderful job and I saw many great sights.
-This job lasted for about a year until Government cut backs left me without a job.
-From there I got employment in the forestry, planting and thinning pine trees.
-This was hard yakka but enjoyable with a good bunch of guys.
+This job lasted for about a year until government cutbacks left me without a job.
+From there I found employment in the forestry, planting and thinning pine trees which was hard yakka but enjoyable with a good bunch of guys.

-Unfortunately all of this came to an abrupt end when at the age of 21 I injured my neck while playing rugby for the Opotiki colts in 1988.
-The injury accrued while engaging into a scrum, resulting in a dislocation of the vertebrae 4 and 5.
+Unfortunately, all of this came to an abrupt end when at the age of 21 I injured my neck while playing rugby for the Opotiki colts in 1988.
+The injury occurred while engaged in a scrum, resulting in a dislocation of the vertebrae 4 and 5.
 This left me with very limited feeling and function from the neck down.

-While rehabilitating at the Otara Spinal unit I met four mouth painters who gave me encouragement to have a go at painting.
-There was also an excellent tutor Doreen Jones who came in once a week to help.
+While rehabilitating at the Otara Spinal Unit I met four mouth painters who gave me encouragement to have a go at painting.
+There was also an excellent tutor, Doreen Jones, who came in once a week to help.
 In 1992 I was accepted into the Mouth and Foot Painters Association as a student.
-In 2005 I was accepted as an associate member; this was fabulous news as able to earn an income from my art.
-The Mouth & foot Painting Association reproduces our work as cards, calendars, gift tags and various other products.
-They handle the marketing and distribution allowing us to concentrate on our art work.
+In 2005 I was accepted as an associate member; this was fabulous news as I was able to earn an income from my art.
+The Mouth and Foot Painting Association reproduces our work as cards, calendars, gift tags and various other products.
+They handle the marketing and distribution allowing us to concentrate on our artwork.
 My main interests are sceneries, wild life and flowers.

-My hobbies are Rugby, painting, reading and fishing which I can still participate in, with the adaptation of an electric fishing reel.
+My hobbies include rugby, painting, reading and fishing, which I can still participate in with the adaptation of an electric fishing reel.
 I joined the Opotiki Art Society in 1992 and have enjoyed being part of their colourful group.
-We hold regular exhibition throughout the year.
+We hold regular exhibitions throughout the year.
 I have also been part of the Opotiki Art Society committee for many years and currently hold the position of treasurer.

-I also enjoy fishing so occasionally get down to the beach to put the longline out with the assistance with me helpers.
+A keen fisherman, I occasionally I get down to the beach to put the longline out with the assistance of my helpers.